 Best time to visit: During the temple festival around the third week of January

-10. Agasthyarkoodam, Trivandrum – Legendary treks of Kerala
+10. Agasthyarkoodam, Trivandrum – Legendary Treks Of Kerala

 Going on a trek is possibly the best way to experience less crowded tourist places in Kerala.
 One of the best treks in Kerala is the Agasthyarkoodam trek, which summits at the top of Agasthyamalai.
 Legend says that Sage Agasthya meditated atop this mountain and why not, the views from the top are so beautiful that you might just want to settle in there!
 The trek is about 28 KM and can ideally be covered over a weekend.
 It is one of the offbeat places in Kerala.

 How to get there: The trek starts from Bonacaud about 53 KM away from Thiruvananthapuram which has both a railway station and an airport.